Learning Fine-Grained Cross Modality Excitement for Speech Emotion Recognition: Experiments

 \subsection{Baselines}

-To evaluate the effectiveness of the proposed framework, we carefully choose the following state-of-the-art emotion classification approaches for the two dataset as our baselines: (1) \textbf{Acoustic-CNN+LSTM}($\mathrm{CNN+LSTM}^{a}$): We train the similar model proposed by Satt et al., which uses CNN for extracting acoustic embeddings and applies the LSTM layer at the top for aggregating utterance embedding \cite{satt2017efficient}.
+To evaluate the effectiveness of our proposed framework, we carefully choose the following state-of-the-art emotion classification approaches as our baselines: (1) \textbf{Acoustic-CNN+LSTM}($\mathrm{CNN+LSTM}^{a}$): We train the similar model proposed by Satt et al., which uses CNN for extracting acoustic embeddings and applies the LSTM layer at the top for aggregating utterance embedding \cite{satt2017efficient}.
 (2) \textbf{Acoustic-LSTM+Attention}($\mathrm{LSTM+Attn}^{a}$): A bi-directional LSTM is used for generating the acoustic embeddings from the frame-wise low-level features.
-And an attention layer is used for the final aggregation \cite{mirsamadi2017automatic}.
-(4) \textbf{Semantic-LSTM+Attention}($\mathrm{LSTM+Attn}^{s}$): Similar to $\mathrm{LSTM+Att}^{a}$), but instead only the text features are used.
-(5) \textbf{Multimodal-Utterance+Concat}($\mathrm{UttConcat}^{m}$): Two individual bi-directional LSTMs are used as unimodal encoders for acoustic and semantic features and the unimodal embeddings are concatenated at the utterance level for the final prediction \cite{yoon2018multimodal}.
-(6) \textbf{Multimodal-AttentionFusion}($\mathrm{AttnFusion}^{m}$): Similar to $\mathrm{Utt+Concat}^{m}$ but instead applying the multi-head attention for fusing the multimodal feature at word level \cite{xu2019learning}.
-(7) \textbf{Multimodal-TemporalAlign}($\mathrm{TempAlign}^{m}$): A 1d CNN is applied for extracting the acoustic embeddings, and the fine-grained level multimodal embeddings are generated through concatenating temporal-align acoustic and semantic embeddings.
+An attention layer is used for the final aggregation \cite{mirsamadi2017automatic}.
+(4) \textbf{Semantic-LSTM+Attention}($\mathrm{LSTM+Attn}^{s}$): Similar to $\mathrm{LSTM+Att}^{a}$) but instead only the text features are used.
+(5) \textbf{Multimodal-Utterance+Concat}($\mathrm{UttConcat}^{m}$): Two individual bi-directional LSTMs are used as unimodal encoders for acoustic and semantic features and the unimodal embeddings are concatenated at utterance level for the final prediction \cite{yoon2018multimodal}.
+(6) \textbf{Multimodal-AttentionFusion}($\mathrm{AttnFusion}^{m}$): Similar to $\mathrm{Utt+Concat}^{m}$ but instead applying the multi-head attention for fusing the multimodal features at word level \cite{xu2019learning}.
+(7) \textbf{Multimodal-MultihopAttention}($\mathrm{MHA}^{m}$): Similar to $\mathrm{UttConcat}^{m}$ and $\mathrm{AttnFusion}^{m}$, except that a multi-hop attention mechanism is used for the inference of correlations between two modalities \cite{yoon2019speech}.